zpxp/zenith/README.md

 );
 ```

-More complicated SQL can be executed such as CTEs and window functions.
+More complicated SQL can be executed such as CTEs, joins and window functions.

 ``` cs
 public async Task<List<SelectCTEWorker>> SelectCTE()